mvanderkamp/westures/readme.md

 # Pitfalls

-**Binding an event and DOM mutation to an element** ZingTouch treats a gesture as a non-mutable event, meaning that the element is bound to is not expected to change between the start and end.
+**Binding an event and DOM mutation to an element** Westures treats a gesture as a non-mutable event, meaning that the element is bound to is not expected to change between the start and end.
 Binding a transformation of an element's bounding box to the middle of a gesture event could provide unwanted results.